What Is Disorderly Conduct?

 In a college town like Gainesville, disorderly conduct is a common crime.
 Young adults and college students often drink alcohol with their friends during weekend games and other regular celebrations, but such acts can be interpreted as reckless behavior and disorderly conduct by local officials.
 If fined and/or jailed for disorderly conduct, the crime will be reported and permanently placed on a person’s record, which can affect his or her ability to obtain future employment and act as a barrier to a number of opportunities throughout their life.

-There are many different forms of breach of peace.
-They can largely be classified as fighting, protesting, disrupting assemblages, misconduct in public places, and unruly interactions with authoritative figures within the community.
+There are a number of different forms of disorderly conduct, which can largely be classified as fighting, protesting, disrupting assemblages, misconduct in public places, and unruly interactions with authoritative figures within the community.

-- Fighting: Fights and brawls can have a major influence on the peace and safety of a given environment and innocent bystanders.
-In the state of Florida, fighting is considered disorderly conduct.
-Further, people who fight in public may be accused and charged with assault and/or battery.
+- Fighting.
+Fights and brawls can affect the peace and safety of a given environment and innocent bystanders.
+In the State of Florida, fighting is considered a disorderly conduct.
+Any individuals who fight in public may be charged with assault and/or battery.

-- Protests/Demonstrations: Citizens have the constitutional right to engage in protests and demonstrations.
+- Protests/Demonstrations.
+Citizens have the constitutional right to engage in peaceful protests and demonstrations.
 However, these protests must be done in such as way that does not impede or harm the safety and well-being of others.
-Protests that block highways, for example, may be seen as disruptive and dangerous.

-- Disruption of Assemblages: It is unlawful to disrupt a meeting or gathering, especially religious gatherings and civic meetings.
+- Disruption Of Assemblages.
+It is considered disorderly conduct to disrupt a meeting or gathering, especially religious gatherings and civic meetings.